 Dr. Kim’s research program focuses on genetic and metabolic regulation of heart development, function and disease, with emphasis on obesity, diabetes and heart failure.

-Second, we are investigating metabolism of the heart and its communications with other core metabolic tissues/organs (e.g. adipose tissue and liver).
+Second, we are investigating the metabolism of the heart and its communications with other core metabolic tissues/organs (e.g., adipose tissue and liver).

-Using genetically engineered mice as our principal models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions in heart function and diseases.
+Using genetically engineered mice as our primary models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions of heart function and diseases.

-- To understand the function and molecular mechanism of Irx3 in the ventricular conduction system programming in the developing and diseased heart
+- The function and molecular mechanism of Irx3 in the ventricular conduction system programming in the developing and diseased heart.

-- To investigate transcriptional and non-transcriptional functions of Irx5 in the diseased heart
+- Transcriptional and non-transcriptional functions of Irx5 in the diseased heart.

-- To understand how the heart maintains its functions during nutritional and metabolic challenges
+- Metabolic flexibility and responses of the heart to maintain its functions during nutritional and metabolic challenges.

 See current publications list at PubMed.